This post may contain affiliate links. Please read my disclosure policy.

 This pie is delicious served perfectly plain, but I also love to serve this pie with a few toppings:

 You cake easily make your pie ahead of time.
 Allow it to cool completely and then store covered in the refrigerator for up to 3 days.

 Can You Freeze Sweet Potato Pie?

-Freeze.
-Freeze for up to 3 months.
-To serve, thaw in the refrigerator overnight, then slice and serve as normal.
+Allow the pie to cool completely and then store the pie in a freezer-safe container covered well with foil and freeze for up to 3 months.
+To serve, thaw the frozen pie in the refrigerator overnight.
+Then, slice and serve as normal.

-Other Fall Favorite Pie Recipes
+More Favorite Fall Pie Recipes

 Southern Sweet Potato Pie Recipe